+The disease gets its common name from the diamond shaped lesions caused by infection with erysipelothrix rhusiopathae it’s a zoonotic disease transmissible to man so care is needed when handling infected carcases.

-The disease gets its common name from the infected carcasesThe d is that the condition involvement then the carcase and its parts are cedIf the sare thenwhen there arelesions the would need to be skinned.
+The disposition is that if the condition associated with a systemic involvement e.g. fever, septicaemia, polyserositis then the carcase and its parts are condemned

+If the skin lesions are only mild then trim lesions when there are more extensive lesions the entire carcase would need to be skinned.